Tax-Justice-Network/grondona_et_al/README.md

     ![image](https://github.com/user-attachments/assets/1a19530a-c240-4d09-b973-c74e9375956c)

-- Intensity of channel k in country i: Relevance of channel k for a country i's economy, defined as the transaction volume in a channel divided by the country's GDP.
+- Intensity of channel k in country i (not explicitly mentioned in paper): Relevance of channel k for a country i's economy, defined as the transaction volume in a channel divided by the country's GDP.
+While this concept is not explicitly mentioned in the paper, it is the basis for the following concept of "exposure" and part of the code in this repository.

     ![image](https://github.com/user-attachments/assets/97a77520-4d23-4b5e-bf90-b8a4dd32e0af)